kuma35/thinking-forth-translate/chapter2.rst

     Another example is the PID (proportional integration and differentiation) algorithm for servos.
 You have one term that integrates, another term that differentiates, and a third term that smooths.
-You combine those with 30% integration, 10% differentiation, or whatever.
-But it's only a digital filter.
+You combine those with 30\% integration, 10\% differentiation, or whatever.
+But it\'s only a digital filter.
 It used to be convenient in analog days to break out certain terms of the digital filter and say, "This is the integrator and this is the differentiator.
 I\'ll make this with a capacitor and I\'ll make that with an inductor".

-    Again the spec writers will model the analog solution which was modeling the electromechanical solution, and they're several models away from reality.
+    Again the spec writers will model the analog solution which was modeling the electromechanical solution, and they\'re several models away from reality.
 In fact, you can replace it all with two or three coefficients in a digital filter for a much cleaner, simpler and more efficient solution.